Hasnan42/Bubble-Hit-Game/README.md

-# Bubble Hit Game
+# 🎯 Bubble Hit Game

-A fun bubble hitting game built with HTML, CSS, and JavaScript.
+A fun and interactive bubble popping game built using **HTML**, **CSS**, and **JavaScript**.

-Click the bubbles that match the target number to earn points within the time limit!
+## 💡 Features

+- ✅ Random target number to match
+- ✅ Multiple bubbles with random numbers
+- ✅ Timer and score system
+- ✅ Smooth and responsive design

-## How to Play
+## 🚀 How to Play

-- You get a target number at the top.
+1️⃣ A random target number is shown at the top.
-- Click the bubbles that match it.
+2️⃣ Click (pop) the bubbles that match this number.
-- Earn points before time runs out!
+3️⃣ Score points for each correct pop before the time runs out!

-## Features
+## 📁 Tech Stack

+- HTML
-- Timer
+- CSS
-- Score tracking
+- JavaScript

-- Random numbers each round
+---

 **Author:** Hasnan Anwar